-The University of the Pacific is a Hybrid Entity with Designated Healthcare Components subject to the Health Insurance and Portability Act of 1996 ("HIPAA") and other components that are not subject to HIPAA.
-Our Designated Healthcare Components (including our clinic at the Dugoni School of Dentistry) are required by law to maintain the privacy of your protected health information.
-We are required to give you this notice about our privacy practices and our legal duties ("Notice"), and to notify affected individuals following a breach of unsecured protected health information.
+The University of the Pacific is a Hybrid Entity.
+In accordance with the Health Insurance and Portability Act ("HIPAA") our Designated Healthcare Components are required by law to maintain the privacy of your protected health information.
+We are required to give you this notice about our privacy practices ("Notice"), our legal duties, your rights concerning your protected health information, and to notify affected individuals following a breach of unsecured protected health information.
 We must follow the privacy practices that are described in this Notice while it is in effect.
+This Notice takes effect April 14, 2003, and will remain in effect until we replace it.